-Now all that is left for you to do is enter your first spread betting position!
-If this is your first time spread betting online - follow the simple walkthrough below to trade at commission-free provider Capital.com.
+Now all that is left for you to do is enter your first spread betting position.
+If this is your first time spread betting online – follow the simple walkthrough below to trade at a commission-free provider.

-As is the case with all online trading platforms - the first part of the process is to open a brokerage account.
-At Capital.com, this should take you less than five minutes.
-All you need to do is head over to the provider's website and click on the 'Trade Now' button.
-You'll find this in the top-right hand corner of the homepage.
+As is the case with all online trading platforms – the first part of the process is to open a free brokerage account.
+This should take you less than five minutes.
+All you need to do is head over to the provider’s website and sign up.

 Then, you will need to enter your personal information – including:

-After confirming your email address - your Capital.com account is ready to use.
+After confirming your email address – your forex spread betting account is ready to use.

-All registered users at an FCA-regulated broker are required to go through a KYC (Know Your Customer) process.
+All registered users at an Financial Conduct Authority-regulated broker are required to go through a KYC (Know Your Customer) process.
 All this requires from you is a copy of your ID.
-A valid passport or driver's license will suffice.
+A valid passport or driver’s license will suffice.
 In most cases, Capiotal.com can verify your submitted document instantly.

-If you wish, you can use the Capital.com demo account to try spread betting for free.
+If you wish, you can use a demo account to try spread betting for free.
 This will allow you to perfect your forex spread betting strategy without risking any money.

-When you are ready to trade with real pounds and pence - the minimum deposit at Capital.com is just £20.
-Instantly processed payment types at this broker include a debit/credit card (Visa/MasterCard) and a range of convenient e-wallets.
+When you are ready to trade with real pounds and pence – the minimum deposit at many brokers is just £10 – 20.
+Instantly processed payment types include a debit/credit card (Visa/MasterCard) and a range of e-wallets.

 Once you find the forex pair that you wish to spread bet – click it.